Rush Limbaugh: Influence and legacy

 Limbaugh was widely recognized as one of the leading voices of the conservative movement in the United States, beginning in the 1990s.
 Former president Ronald Reagan thanked him in a 1992 letter, giving him credit "for all you're doing to promote Republican and conservative principles ... [and] you have become the Number One voice for conservatism in our Country."
 In 1994, Republicans in the U.S. House of Representatives made Limbaugh an honorary member.

-From 1994, Limbaugh served as the inspiration for the character of Birch Barlow, a conservative radio talk show host on The Simpsons.
+From 1994, Limbaugh was parodied on The Simpsons with the character of Birch Barlow, a conservative radio talk show host and Fox News presenter.

 In 1995, Limbaugh was profiled on the PBS series Frontline in a one-hour documentary called "Rush Limbaugh's America".
 Limbaugh refused to be interviewed, but his mother, brother, and many Republican supporters took part, as well as critics and opponents.

 By the 1990s, Limbaugh had become known for his love of cigars, saying, "I think cigars are just a tremendous addition to the enjoyment of life."
 During his syndicated television program from 1992 to 1996, he also became known for wearing distinctive neckties.
 In response to viewer interest, Limbaugh launched a series of ties designed primarily by his then-wife Marta.

 Limbaugh was awarded the Marconi Radio Award for Syndicated Radio Personality of the Year by the National Association of Broadcasters five times: 1992, 1995, 2000, 2005, and 2014.
 He was inducted into the National Radio Hall of Fame in 1993 and the National Association of Broadcasters Hall of Fame in 1998.
-By 2001, he inked a million contract for eight years, which was renewed in 2008 for another eight years at $400 million.
+By 2001, he signed a million contract for eight years, which was renewed in 2008 for another eight years at $400 million.
 By 2017, Limbaugh was the second-highest-paid radio host in the United States, earning an annual salary of $84 million, second only to Howard Stern.
 In 2002, Talkers Magazine ranked him as the greatest-ever radio talk show host; in 2017, he was the most-listened-to radio host in the United States, with 14 million listeners.
 Limbaugh is given much of the credit for having revived AM radio at a time when most people had switched to FM.

 Conservative magazine Human Events announced Limbaugh as their 2007 Man of the Year.
 Later that same year, Barbara Walters featured Limbaugh as one of the most fascinating people of the year in a special that aired on December 4, 2008.

 On February 28, 2009, following his self-described "first address to the nation" lasting 90 minutes, carried live on CNN and Fox News and recorded for C-SPAN, Limbaugh received CPAC's "Defender of the Constitution Award", a document signed by Benjamin Franklin, given to someone "who has stood up for the First Amendment ...
 Rush Limbaugh is for America, exactly what Benjamin Franklin did for the Founding Fathers ... the only way we will be successful is if we listen to Rush Limbaugh", reads the citation.